ArthurWatsonNECO2025/Thesis-Data/README.md

 This repository will be used in the production of graphical representations through R.

 The R code that I write will be citing this repository and will directly pull data from here.

+The individual data files can be found in their associated branches of this repository.